th3o6a1d/esp8266_alexa_ws2812b/README.md

 ## Wiring

 The LED lights have a signil wire (green), power (red), and ground (white).
-Connect ground to a GND on ESP8266 opposite side from connected red to a 3.3V input.
+Connect ground to a GND on ESP8266 opposite side from connected red to Vin input.

 ## Code